How Do I Get a Podcast?

 If you need any help, feel free to contact us for support.

 When will you have enough money to make work optional?
 Are you building the right mix of assets?
 Is your tax rate minimized?
 Do you have the proper amount of insurance?
-In this episode of Dentist Money™, Reese and Ryan introduce a periodic table of twelve key indicators called Elements® which gives dentists a straightforward way to answer the some of the most difficult questions about their financial health.
+In this episode of Dentist Money™, Reese and Ryan introduce a periodic table of twelve key indicators called Elements® which gives dentists a straightforward way to answer some of the most difficult questions about their financial health.

 Speaker: Consult an advisor or conduct your own due diligence when making financial decisions.
 General principles discussed during this program do not constitute personal advice.
 This program is furnished by Dentist Advisors, a registered investment advisor.
 This is Dentist Money.
 Now, here’s your host, Reese Harper.